Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Results

 The PCA analysis (Table~\ref{tab:pca}) and the covariance ellipsoid (Figures~\ref{fig:elipsa_szczeka} and~\ref{fig:A}) indicate strong anisotropy of the translational error.
 The first principal component explains approximately $68\%$ of the variance, showing that the variability is concentrated along a single dominant direction.

-This result is visualized in Figure~\ref{fig:A} as projections onto the PCA planes.
+This result is visualised in Figure~\ref{fig:A} as projections onto the PCA planes.
 In the space of rotation vectors, the distribution is more compact and homogeneous, indicating that rotational variability remains limited.

 The histograms show that the translational error is right-skewed, with a small number of larger deviations, while the rotational error remains concentrated around small angles.

 These observations indicate that most samples exhibit relatively small deviations, with occasional larger translational errors.